WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

 ## [3.
 Unity C# Syntax learn Unity project](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/tree/main/Unity%20C%23%20Syntax%20learn%20Unity%20project) <a name = "unitycsharpsyntaxlearnunityproject"></a> [![My Skills](https://skillicons.dev/icons?i=unity)](https://skillicons.dev)
 This is the Unity C# syntax learn project folder, which you can treat as the 'environment' to run the Unity C# scripts on the Unity editor/software, since these Unity C# scripts cannot be run on other IDEs, such as VS code, only in the Unity editor/software's terminal as a Unity project.

+I did not refer to any sources in order to create this folder since the Unity editor/software automatically generates a Unity project folder like this one whenever you create a Unity game, which stores all the information of your Unity game, and allows you to run/edit your Unity game and the C# scripts inside it in the Unity editor/software when you import this Unity project folder into the Unity editor/software.

 Refer to my seperate repository, [19.-2D-Unity-Game](https://github.com/WindJammer6/19.-2D-Unity-Game) to see what does each seperate folder within this '[Unity C# syntax learn project folder](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/tree/main/Unity%20C%23%20Syntax%20learn%20Unity%20project)' does.
 And also, how to download this Unity C# syntax learn project folder 'Unity project' (or any other Unity projects) from Github, as well as using it in the Unity editor/software's terminal, in the section 'How to download and use this Unity source code on Github in your Unity editor/software?' of the repository's 'README.md' file.

 *Source(s):*